 A parent or guardian must sign the Internet Usage Agreement in the presence of a staff member.
-This person should understand that no filters are used in the Kent Room or elsewhere in the William Fogg Library.
 All computer users must agree to leave the computer at any time if asked to do so by a library staff member.
 The signed agreement will be kept on file and the patron’s record will indicate agreement with these policies.

 Children who do not yet read may use CD’s on the computer and must be accompanied by a parent who ideally stays with them in the Kent Room or at least remains in the library.

-Signs will be posted on library computers indicating that access is unfiltered and unrestricted.
+Signs will be posted on library computers indicating that access is filtered and restricted.

 UNATTENDED CHILDREN IN THE LIBRARY

 The William Fogg Library welcomes children of all ages to use its facilities and services.
 We want the library to be a warm and inviting place to develop a love of books, reading, and the library.
 In an effort to ensure the safety and well being of the children and maintain an atmosphere of constructive library use, the following policy regarding appropriate use of the library by children and their caregivers is adopted.